williamouyang/okta.github.io/_source/_docs/api/resources/resource-server-beta/migrate-private-as-to-shared-as.md

   appropriate combination of authorization servers.
 This ensures that access is being granted with the same permissions (scopes) each time.

-Since a shared authorization server meets the same needs as the current private resource server, we are deprecating the private resource server.
-All orgs using the private resource server must create a shared authentication server and manually transfer their OAuth 2.0 configuration information using the instructions provided.
+Since a shared authorization server meets the same needs as the current private authorization server, we are deprecating the private authorization server.
+All orgs using the private authorization server must create a shared authorization server and manually transfer their OAuth 2.0 configuration information using the instructions provided.

 > Do this within two weeks after preview release 2016.45 is available, currently scheduled for early November.
-After that date, the private resource server and all configuration information for it (scopes, claims, and groups claims) will be removed and you'll have to recreate configurations without reference to the existing configuration.
+After that date, the private authorization server and all configuration information for it (scopes, claims, and groups claims) will be removed, so be sure to recreate your configurations in the shared authorization server before this date.

 ## Prerequisites

-* You participate in the OAuth 2.0 Beta program or OpenID Connect Early Access program, and set up scopes and claims or have an OpenID Connect ID Token or OAuth 2.0 Access Token set up, and want to keep these configurations.
+* You are an OAuth 2.0 Beta program participant or and OpenID Connect Early Access program participant, and you have existing scope, claim, or group claim configurations set up for either OpenID Connect ID Token or OAuth 2.0 Access Token, and want to keep these configurations.
-  If not, you don't have any information to transfer and don't need to perform these steps.
-* You have Admin access to the org where the private resource server is set up.
+* You have Admin access to the org where the private authorization server is set up.
 You need this access to collect the existing information and manually transfer it to the new shared authorization server that you will create.

 ## Instructions

-To move from the private resource server to the shared authorization server:
+To move from the private authorization server to the shared authorization server:

 1. [Create a new Authorization Server](#step-one-create-a-new-authorization-server).
 2. [Copy your scopes, claims, and group claims configurations to the new authorization server](#step-two-copy-your-configuration).